> solutions / web3

 [ Incentivized testnet: 100 nodes in 72h ]

-Burst delivery for incentives programs: bare-metal sourcing, auto-onboarding, equal-load region spread, leaderboard-position dashboard.
+Burst delivery for incentives programs: bare-metal selection, auto-onboarding, equal-load region spread, leaderboard-position dashboard.

 [ DA layer: EigenDA / Celestia ]